 We came up with a list of metrics that were highly relevant for our client’s vision (a lot of those were derived ones involving multiple metrics).
 We also had to optimize the tracking codes since the existing ones were insufficient to capture intended metrics.
 Since our client was not used to make marketing decisions based on data, we included exhaustive actionable insights on each report shared.
 As a result, our client was able to optimize their media mix, discover their audience much better and achieve portal targets.

-Here’s what you need to do to ensure your focus is on right metrics and truly leverage the power of digital analytics to drive your marketing.
+Here’s what you need to do to ensure your focus is on right metrics and truly leverage the power of data analytics in marketing to drive your efforts.

 - Shortlist metrics that directly represent the growth of your business.

 - Arrive at how those metrics can be derived by combining metrics that are available in your digital analytics platform.

 - Validate data collection method for these metrics and ensure tagging is proper with appropriate events captured and reported

 Despite using digital analytics for a considerable duration, many brands still have a huge scope for digital transformation data analytics to make the most of their analytics platform.